(Last updated July 12th, 2020; this page will be updated with more current information as it becomes available)

-Bay Vista has decided to alter our schedule during this pandemic,
+Bay Vista has altered our schedule during this pandemic –

-out of an abundance using an appropriate level of caution and to protect our more vulnerable members.
+out of an abundance using an appropriate level of caution, and complying with city and state requirements – to protect our more vulnerable members.

 In-Person Schedule Adjustments

 - We are having one service each Sunday, at 10:30am.
 We are currently not having any other Sunday activities.
 Please see Bro.
 Danny’s reopening update for information on the changes we have implemented for these in-person services.

 - Beginning Sunday, 19 July, masks will be required in the sanctuary during the worship service.
 If you do not have a mask, there will be fabric masks available for use on Sunday, and a collection basket will be placed for them to be collected and sanitized before the next meeting.
 Masks are not required for those who are under the age of 4 years, those with respiratory issues that make breathing with a mask difficult, or while attendees are singing or speaking from the platform.

 - Choir rehersal has resumed; it is held on Wednesdays at 6:30pm, in the worship center rather than the choir room.

 - Sunday School will tentatively resume August 2th.